 Good reporting still makes use of metrics, but it also uses elements of storytelling.
 Traffic is up 10%.
 Great – but why?
 A good report will tell you what the metrics are, but more importantly why they matter to your business.

-As opposed to forcing our clients into an automated reporting solution, we have taken the approach of working with our partners to truly understand “What Success Looks like” in their eyes and producing a custom, personalized report that is more than just numbers on a page.
-We strive to add insights and priorities so our clients can understand not only what we are seeing, but also what we are doing about it.
+We do not force our clients into an automated reporting solution.
+We work with our partners to help them understand what success looks like in their eyes.
+Once we understand that, we produce a custom, personalized report that is more than just numbers on a page.
+We add insights and priorities so our clients can understand not only what we are seeing, but why we are seeing it, and how we’re using the data to make it even better.

 Here’s the truth: No one will ever understand your business as well as you do.

-But here’s another truth: You can’t do successful digital marketing without intimately knowing the business and industry you’re marketing.
+But here’s another truth: You can’t create a successful digital marketing strategy without intimately knowing the business and industry you’re marketing.

 We can spit out best practices all day – and they might even help your business see some small gains.
 But it’s understanding the nuance of your industry and the specific strengths of your business that are going to help you get to the next level.